canertol/canertol.github.io/_pages/about.md

 Hello!👋

-I am a recent Ph.D. graduate from [Vernam Lab](https://vernamlab.org/), [WPI](https://wpi.edu/), advised by [Berk Sunar](https://sunar.org/).
+I received my M.S. and Ph.D. on Electrical and Computer Engineering from [Worcester Polytechnic Institute (WPI)](https://wpi.edu/), where I was a member of the [Vernam Lab](https://vernamlab.org/) under the supervision of [Prof. Berk Sunar](https://sunar.org/).
+I earned my B.S. on Electrical and Electronics Engineering from [Orta Doğu Teknik Üniversitesi (ODTÜ)](https://www.metu.edu.tr/en).

-My current research interests are
+My research interests include:

- - Microarchitectural (_μarch_) security
+* Microarchitectural ($\mu$arch) security
- - Side-channel and Fault Injection attacks
+* Side-channel and Fault Injection attacks
- - Attacks on ML models and other critical software
+* Attacks on machine learning models and other critical software
- - Automated detection and patching of _μarch_ vulnerabilities using AI
+* Automated detection and patching of $\mu$arch vulnerabilities using AI

-Outside of work, I do [Aikido](https://en.wikipedia.org/wiki/Aikido), scuba diving, sailing, tango...
+Outside of research, I enjoy practicing [Aikido](https://en.wikipedia.org/wiki/Aikido), scuba diving, sailing, and tango.